mescu74/systematic-review-assistant/docs/testing-strategy.md

 -   Verification of all defined Pydantic schemas in `schemas.py` through their usage in tests.
 -   Validation of SQLModel definitions and database interactions, especially for `SearchResult`, `ScreenAbstractResult`, and `ScreeningResolution`, including the new `SearchResult.final_decision` field and FK relationships.
 -   Testing all documented conflict scenarios that should trigger the resolver (as per `docs/epic3-recovery-testing-and-integrity.md`, Story 3.2).
--   **Consider applying property-based testing with Hypothesis, particularly for Pydantic schemas with complex validation logic (e.g., `ScreeningResponse`, `ScreeningResolutionSchema`) and critical utility functions, to enhance robustness against diverse inputs.**
+-   **Consider applying property-based testing with Hypothesis, particularly for Pydantic schemas with complex validation logic (e.g., `ScreeningResponse`, `ResolverOutputSchema`) and critical utility functions, to enhance robustness against diverse inputs.**

 ## 9. Document Maintenance